-Shouldn’t warning signs such as the above be consdiered benchmarks of intelligence?
+Shouldn’t warning signs such as the above be consodered benchmarks of intelligence?
 And how does intelligence farfe beside wisdom?

-No, I submit to you, my friends, these are too arbitrary and give inapprpriate indications of intelligence, and how much greater wisdom?
+No, I submit to you, my friends, these are too arbitrary and give inapprpriate indications of intelligence, and how much greater is wisdom?
 A better index, I think, is indeed homeopathy!
-Allow me to illustrate mya sssertions to you in full Technicolor in the plush 3-D cinema of your mind.
+Allow me to illustrate my assertions to you in full Technicolor in the plush 3-D cinema of your mind.

-John D. Rockerfeller in today’s dollars was the richest man to have ever lived.
+John D. Rockerfeller, in today’s dollars, was the richest man to have ever lived.
 He was also a homeopathy enthusiast.
-He lieved to the age of 97 with his personal homeopath by his side);
+He lived to the age of 97 with his personal homeopath by his side.

-Emil Adolph von Behring ajhn immunolgist, was winner of the first Nobel prize for medicine due to his work in developing the deiptheria antitoxin, which he ascribed to homeopathy.
+Emil Adolph von Behring, a physicist, the father of immunology, winner of the first Nobel prize for medicine due to his work in developing the diptheria antitoxin.
+He credited homeopathy for his success.
 He wrote, “Indeed, what else causes the epidemiological immunity in sheep, vaccinated against anthrax than the influence previously exerted by a virus, similar in character to that of the fatal anthrax virus?
 And by what technical term could we more appropriately speak of this influence, exerted by a similar virus than by Hahnemann’s word ‘homeopathy’?
-I am touching here upon a subject anathematized till very recently by medical penalty: but if I am to present these problems in historical illumination, dogmatic imprecations must not deter me . . only the road of homeopathy led to my goal.”
+I am touching here upon a subject anathematized till very recently by medical penalty: but if I am to present these problems in historical illumination, dogmatic imprecations must not deter me . . only the road of homeopathy led to my goal!“

 Abraham Lincoln (greatest U.S. President, surrounded himself with homeopaths and sent them to cure McClellan of typhoid fever );

-Bill Clinton (President of U.S. during the world’s greatest economic boom, reportedly received homeoapthic treament);
+Bill Clinton (President of U.S. during the world’s greatest economic boom, reportedly received homeopathic treament);

-Queen Elizabeth II (current Queen of England) reportedly she and the Royal Family have made long use of homeopathy;
+Queen Elizabeth II (current Queen of England) and the Royal Family have made long use of homeopathy r

 Professor William Tiller, (former head of the Stanford physics department, co-authored The Structure Of Liquid Water; Novel Insights From Materials Research; Potential Relevance To Homeopathy.
 He and others write, “The burden of proof on critics of homeopathy is to establish that the structure of the processed remedy is not different from the original solvent.
 The principal conclusions of this paper concern only the plausibility of the biological action of ultradiluted water remedies, they are based on some very old (e.g. homeopathy) and some very new (e.g. metallic and nanobubble colloids) observations which have been rejected on invalid grounds or due to ignorance of the materials research literature and its theoretical basis.
 This constitutes an excellent example of the common error in rejecting new scientific discoveries by using the absence of evidence as evidence for absence.”

-Luc Montagnier (immunologist, Nobel prize winner for discovery of the HIV virus, He syas in an interview.
-In an interview he said that Jacques Benveniste, whose controversial homeopathic work had been attacked, was “a modern Galileo“.
-When asked if he wasn’t “worried that your colleagues will think you have drifted into pseudo-science?”, he replied “No, because it’s not do-science.
-It’s not quckery.
-These are real phenomena which deserve further study.”)
+Luc Montagnier (immunologist, Nobel prize winner for discovery of the HIV virus, He says in an interview that Jacques Benveniste, whose controversial homeopathic work had been attacked, was “a modern Galileo”.
+When asked if he wasn’t “worried that your colleagues will think you have drifted into pseudo-science?”, Montagnier replied “No, because it’s not pseudo-science.
+It’s not quackery.
+These are real phenomena which deserve further study.”

-Professor Brian Josephson, British physicist, Nobel prize winner for discovery of the Josephson Effect.
-He sponsored seminal lectures by French immunologist Jacques Benveniste on the new biological paradigm of homeopathy, and American homeopath John Benneth’s Supramolecular Chemistry of the Homeopathic Remedy at the Cavendish Laboratory at Cambridge University.
+Professor Brian Josephson, British physicist, Nobel prize winner for discovery of the Josephson Effect, sponsored seminal lectures by French immunologist Jacques Benveniste on the new biological paradigm of homeopathy, and American homeopath John Benneth’s Supramolecular Chemistry of the Homeopathic Remedy at the Cavendish Laboratory at Cambridge University.